 As a soloist, Claire was a finalist in the international harp competition "Suoni d'Arpa" in 2015 in Saluzzo, Italy; she performs regularly in recitals, on request, and via CouponConcerts, and was a laureate of the Yehudi Menuhin Live Music Now Foundation, which brings music to people who cannot attend concert anymore (hospitals, homes for senior citizens, prisons) from 2018 to 2021.

-Passionate about chamber music, she is a member of the Trio Fleurs d'or with Rosalie Tietz (flute) and Raphael Tietz (viola) and a member of the Duo Etoiles with Rosalie Tietz, both of which the Würzburg friends founded in 2020.
+Passionate about chamber music, she is a member of the Trio Fleurs d'or with Rosalie Tietz (flute) and Raphael Tietz (viola) and a member of the Duo Étoiles with Rosalie Tietz, both of which the Würzburg friends founded in 2020.
+She has recently founded the Duo La Mer with the pianist Fruzsina Lugosi.
+Together, they play transcriptions of harp duos, but also of four hands piano piece, and they put again into light beautiful pieces that have been forgotten.
 Interested in contemporary creation, she premiered Wilfried Hiller's "Hoffnung" with violinist Arabella Steinbacher and the Monteverdi Chor Würzburg in 2017 and participated in the Carl-Orff Composition Competition in Ammersee in 2018 performing works composed for the occasion as a duo with soprano Anna-Maria Palii.
 She recently joined the Ensemble Biblische Lieder and collaborated with composer Peter Schneider on a CD of Christmas carols.
-She will record a CD in 2022 thanks to a scholarship from the GVL-Neustart Kultur, which rewards artists who have contributed to keeping the music alive during the pandemic.
+The Ensemble Biblische Lieder is recording another CD in Mai 2022.
+She will record her debut solo CD in 2022 thanks to a scholarship from the GVL-Neustart Kultur, which rewards artists who have contributed to keeping the music alive during the pandemic.
 The CD will focus on the artist's contemplation of nature and heritage and will offer a journey from the Middle East to the Canadian forests, with works by Corentin Boissier, Ami Maayani, and a commissioned work by Canadian composer Eileen Padgett.

 The harpist considers creativity and the connection to other arts to be of paramount importance; she has performed several times at the Deutsche Gesellschaft für christliche Kunst, at the exhibition of the painter Julia Kolev, and in November 2019, she played solo and duo performances with the flutist Martina Silvester as well as other musicians of the Münchner Bach-Orchester of impressionist music at the Kunsthalle as part of the exhibition "Kanada und der Impressionismus".
 She also worked with the actress Charlotte Limet, with whom she has set several children's stories to music.
 Together with the tenor Thomas Kiechle, she has created the music show "The Harpist and the Tenor: A Happy Wedding?", which she wrote herself and in which a couple who are having a hard time makes a musical journey around the world as a therapy.